TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 :url: https://embed.grasple.com/exercises/b80d9889-bd46-45c6-a9cb-d056aa315232?id=70374
 :label: grasple_exercise_3_1_3
 :dropdown:
-:description: To find the size of the matrix of a linear transformation
+:description: To find the size of the matrix of a linear transformation.
 ::::::

 ::::::{grasple}